pbs-assess/sdmTMB/cran-comments.md

 > you have not?
 In that case omit the file and its
 > reference in the DESCRIPTION file.

-* We have moved the contents of LICENSE to inst/COPYRIGHTS, removed the reference to LICENSE in DESCRIPTION, and added 'Copyright: inst/COPYRIGHTS' in DESCRIPTION.
+* We have moved the contents of LICENSE (referencing other open source software components) to inst/COPYRIGHTS, removed the reference to LICENSE in DESCRIPTION, and added 'Copyright: inst/COPYRIGHTS' in DESCRIPTION.

 ## R CMD check results